benmangnall01/Quantitative-analysis-of-cancer-cell-morphology-and-phenotype-from-live-cell-microscopy/README.md

 After excluding border-touching, extreme-area and incomplete observations, 952 A172 cells were retained for exploratory analysis.
 PCA and clustering supported three reproducible morphology-and-crowding profiles:

 a compact, relatively round and crowded group;\
-a compact but more isolated group; and\
+a compact but more isolated group\
 a larger, less circular and more elongated group.

 The composition changed over the recorded time course: the first profile decreased while the elongated profile increased.
 Bootstrap refitting gave a median adjusted Rand index of 0.891, which supports internal stability but does not turn the exploratory clusters into fixed biological cell states.